AFoeee/coin-toss-se-widget/README.md

-# CoinToss
+# Coin Toss
-This widget visualizes the outcome of a random distribution (e.g. a coin toss).
+This StreamElements custom widget visualizes the outcome of a random distribution (e.g. a coin toss).

 Special thanks to Benno and Reboot0.